adamfitz/bash-scripting/README.md

 - bash_config - some useful bsh profile configuration

 - frr_rocky8_install.sh - script installs latest stable frr on Rocky Linux 8

+- update_nnslackbot.sh - script to backup the local install, load keys, clone repo and restart the systemd service.
+Script is primarily for cloning new code to the current running instance.